fefas/blog.fefas.net/index.md

 delivers software ASAP (As Simple As Possible).

 This web-blog is a space where I share my ideas and experience.
-I hope this content may be useful for other developers.
+I hope this content may be useful for you.

 You can find me on
   [github]({{ site.author.links.github }}),